ElvenTools/elven-tools-website/src/docs/jump-start.md

 githubUrl: "https://github.com/juliancwirko/elven-tools-website/edit/main/src/docs/jump-start.md"
 ---

 <div class="docs-warning-box">Please be aware that there are not enough tests and no audits!
 As for the mainnet, use the tools at your own risk!
 The code is open source.
-You can always validate it and test it on the devnet.
+You can always validate it and test it on <span class="strong-text">both</span> the <span class="strong-text">devnet</span> and <span class="strong-text">testnet</span>.
 Check it back a million times before you'll use it on the mainnet.
-Please report all the issues and ideas.</div>
+Please report all the <a href="https://github.com/juliancwirko/elven-nft-minter-sc/issues" class="common-link">issues and ideas</a>.</div>

 <div class="docs-info-box">Remember that the CLI uses public API endpoints by default.
 You can switch to the custom ones.
 Read more how to do this <a href="#custom-api-endpoints">here</a>.</div>